Krisselack/Krisselack/README.md

 - 👋 Hi, I’m @Krisselack
-- 👀 I’m interested in Data Science, namely: Python, R and SQL.
+- 👀 I am a passionate Data Scientist using mainly Python, SQL and R.
 - 📫 How to reach me bran.chri@gmail.com

 <!---